keithdperez/keith/content/index.md

 - Description: Leading worship services and training new worship leaders.
 - Link: [Learn More](link-to-project-2)

-### Project 3: Graphic Design
+### Project 3: Audiovisual Innovations
-- Description: Creating visually compelling designs for various needs.
+- Description: Innovating new ways to simplify and approach tech for various needs.
 - Link: [Learn More](link-to-project-3)

+---

+## Services

+### Production
+- Professional music production tailored to your needs.

+### Livestream Setup & Reconfiguration
+- Expert setup and reconfiguration of livestreams to ensure seamless broadcasts.

+### Tech Method Refinement
+- Innovative approaches to simplify and enhance your tech methods.

 ---